We Work, Play, Meet and Eat together!

 The All FaithCenter, whose doors are open to all, provides a multi-faith sacred place to come for worship, dialogue and learning.
 We are here to honor all faith paths, celebrate humanity’s oneness, to educate the public about the world’s religions and to sow the seeds of peace, kindness and cooperation throughout the world.

 !
 Do you have a VISION similar to ours?
 If so, CONTACT US and let us work together to make this a REALITY!
-Please contact: Rev. Dr. Abigail or Rev. Dr. Steve Albert at 858-487-8885 or email: email@example.com and check out the rest of this website:
+Please contact: Rev. Dr. Abigail or Rev. Dr. Steve Albert at 858-487-8885 or email: email@example.com or firstname.lastname@example.org at and check out the rest of this website:

 What Is Interfaith?